Fonat (Alendronate Sodium)

 How It Works

-Good to know: Fonat is not addictive and helps prevent or reverse the progression of osteoporosis.
+Good to know: Fonat is not addictive and helps reverse the progression of osteoporosis by rebuilding bone strength.

 How to Take Fonat

-Fonat must be taken exactly as prescribed to work properly and reduce the risk of side effects.
-The timing and method of taking this medication are very important.
+Fonat must be taken exactly as prescribed to work effectively and reduce the risk of side effects.
+Proper timing and positioning are crucial for the medication to work properly.

 Dosage Instructions

 Take one 70mg tablet once per week on the same day each week.
-Take it in the morning after getting up – never at bedtime.
-Swallow the tablet whole with a full glass of plain water only.
-Do not chew or suck on the tablet.
-Stay upright (sitting or standing) for at least 30 minutes after swallowing.
+Take it in the morning after getting up, never at bedtime.
+Swallow the tablet whole with a full glass of plain water only – do not chew or suck on it.
+Stay upright (sitting or standing) for at least 30 minutes after taking the tablet.
 Do not eat, drink anything other than plain water, or take other medications during this 30-minute period.
-Food, other drinks, and medications will reduce the effectiveness of Fonat.

 What If You Miss a Dose?

 Important: Never take two tablets on the same day to make up for a missed dose.
-This could be dangerous.
+Always use plain water only – not mineral water, juice, coffee, or tea.

 Available Tablet Strengths